 In addition, NIH has a program for rapid turnaround for NI and ESI applications, this gives NIs and ESIs the opportunity to revise and resubmit their applications more quickly.
 While this rapid turnaround may be appropriate for those applications that need only improved writing, inclusion of missing detail, or other minor changes, it may not be the most efficient path to success for those applications that may benefit from a more thoughtful and thorough revision to address the reviewers’ concerns.
 NIs and ESIs are strongly encouraged to contact their program director to discuss the decision of when to resubmit a revised application.

 Differential payline (for ESIs) – Each year, the NIDDK sets a percentile “payline” for R01 applications based on available funds and the volume of applications.
-For FY 2012 and now again in FY2013, the payline for ESI applications was/is five percentile points more generous than the regular payline for established investigators (see NIDDK Funding Policy FY 2013).
+The payline for ESI applications is typically more generous than the regular payline for established investigators (see NIDDK Funding Policy).
 While NIDDK often makes administrative reductions in grant duration, applications from ESIs that fall within the payline are usually awarded the full requested duration.